yjhn/tuya_daemon/README.md

-# Tuya daemon - daemon that talks to Tuya cloud
+# Tuya daemon

+Daemon that talks to Tuya cloud.

 ### License